dart-lang/language/accepted/future-releases/static-extension-methods/feature-specification.md

 *Torn off extension methods are never equal unless they are identical*.
 Unlike instance methods, which are equal if it's the same method torn off from the same object (unless it's an instantiated tear-off of a generic function), torn off extension methods may close over the type variables of the extension as well.
 To avoid distinction between generic and non-generic extensions, no two torn off extension methods are equal, even if they are torn off from the same extension on the same object at the same static type.

-Extension methods torn off a *constant* receiver expressions are not constant expressions.
-They also create a new function object each time the tear-off expression is evaluated.
+An extension method torn off a *constant* receiver expression is not a constant expression.
+It creates a new function object each time the tear-off expression is evaluated.

-An explicitly extension method invocation like `Foo<Bar>(b).baz`, also creates a tear-off.
+An explicit extension method application member invocation like `Foo<Bar>(b).baz`, also creates a tear-off if `Foo.baz` is an extension method.

 There is still no way to tear off getters, setters or operators.
 If we ever introduce such a feature, it should work for extension methods too.